simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-when-youve-been-doxxed-guide/index.en.md

 ## Introduction

 **Doxxing** can have severe consequences, ranging from **invasion of privacy to harassment, stalking, and identity theft**.
-It's crucial to respond promptly and effectively to minimize the impact on your personal and professional life.
+You need to respond promptly and effectively to minimize the impact on your personal and professional life.
 Here are the steps you should follow when dealing with a doxxing incident.

 ______